-Feminist Pedagogy for Teaching Online, an open-access resource created by Clare Daniel and Jacquelyne Howard and co-curated by Enilda Romero-Hall, Liv Newman, and Niya Bond (read more about the guide in this article)
+Feminist Pedagogy for Teaching Online is an open-access resource created by Clare Daniel and Jacquelyne Howard and co-curated by Enilda Romero-Hall, Liv Newman, and Niya Bond (read more about the guide in this article).
+It won the 2024 Open Scholarship Award from the Canadian Social Knowledge Institute.

 Courses Taught at Tulane University: